SpektakularaAlex/Cislunar-CR3BP-Research-UT-Austin/README.md

 <p align="center">
   <img src="figures/Animation_Continuation_through_collision_duo.gif" width="85%">
 </p>

-<p align="center"><em>Pseudo-arclength continuation of the H2 family in Levi Civita regularized coordinates allowing computation adn continuation through th $m_2$ singularity and then converted back to cartesian coordinates, coloured by Jacobi constant (energy).</em></p>
+*Pseudo-arclength continuation of the H2 family in Levi–Civita regularized coordinates allowing computation and continuation through the $m_2$ singularity, then converted back to Cartesian coordinates and coloured by the Jacobi constant (energy).*

 <table>
   <tr>